digital-asset/docs.daml.com/docs/2.7.1/docs/canton/usermanual/performance.rst

 This avoids the extra cost of creating a new connection on every database query.
 Canton chooses a suitable connection pool by default.
 Configure the maximum number of connections such that the database is fully loaded, but not overloaded.
-Allocating too many database connections will lead to resource waste (each thread costs), context switching and contention on the database system, slowing the overall system down.
-You can notice this on the query latencies reported by canton going up.
+Allocating too many database connections will lead to resource waste (each thread costs), context switching, and contention on the database system, slowing the overall system down.
+You can notice this on the query latencies reported by Canton going up.

 Try to observe the ``db-storage.queue`` metrics.
 If they are large, then the system performance may benefit from